fujidana/vscode-spec-command/README.md

 ## Known Issues

 * Syntax check by this extension has small differences with actual __spec__ interpreters.
-* Statement continuation by putting a backslash at the end of the line is not supported in syntax highlight.
+* Statement continuation by putting a backslash at the end of the line is not supported in syntax highlighting.

 Also read [GitHub issues](https://github.com/fujidana/vscode-spec/issues).